 Forward Lean Adjustments

 Some of the boots we tested feature at least two forward lean positions and some of the boots in our review had the option to tweak that forward lean forward or backward depending on personal preference.
-As a whole, backcountry skiers don't need as much forward lean as resort bound skiers because folks in the backcountry are typically skiing a little slower, turning more, skiing more variable snow and have a backpack on.
-So the 16-20 degree forward lean is typically enough for most users, especially because most alpine touring bindings have more ramp/delta angle (toe is lower than the heel) to make up for the boots lack of aggressiveness.
+As a whole and theoretically, backcountry skiers don't need as much forward lean as resort skiers.
+Folks in the backcountry are typically skiing a little slower, turning more, skiing more variable snow and have a backpack on.
+Fixed (or only slightly adjustable), moderate amounts of forward lean are usually adequate in touring boots.

 There is a pretty big range in boot weight among Alpine Touring boots on the market.
 The heaviest boots we tested were the Lange XT at a stout 7 lbs 12 ounces, the lightest was the Scarpa Alien RS at a scant 4 lb 4 oz.
 There was a time when we were testing AT boots weighing over 10 pounds and sub-five-pounds was reserved for rando race boots and nordic skiing.
 For the ski performance they deliver, the Langes are amazingly light.
 The Dynafit TLT7 brings average downhill performance at nearly the lightest weight we've ever reviewed.